dirkwalther/webmol/README.md

 For help/instructions, see "Help"

 Reference:
-WebMol--a Java-based PDB viewer.
+Walther, D (1997) WebMol--a Java-based PDB viewer.
-D Walther,
 Trends in biochemical sciences 22 (7), 274-275

 Source code available upon request.
 WebMol was developed at the EMBL (Heidelberg, Germany) and UCSF (San Francisoco, USA) in the years 1996-1999